 Cell/smart phones, or any music producing devices, as well as ear plugs and over the ear headphones (i.e. Beats) are NOT ALLOWED to be visible and or worn in classrooms.
+Individual speakers are not allowed to be playing during school hours.
 The school is not responsible for lost or stolen property.
 If it is observed that a student is using their electronic device/s without permission during instructional time, the student will be asked to relinquish their electronic device/s immediately.
 While on campus, cell phones are allowed to be out and used during passing time, lunch time and before/after school.
 Cell phones are NOT allowed to be visible or used in the CLASSROOM for non-instructional purposes.
 Students caught using cell phones and or any electronic device when prohibited will be required to turn over property to staff member.
 All confiscated items will be turned into the South Campus office.
 Parent/Guardian/Emergency Card Contact will be responsible to pick up any confiscated items at the South Campus office.
 Dinuba High School teachers have the discretion to allow the use of electronic devices for instructional purposes only in their classrooms and under their direct supervision and established use policy.